jebyrnes/ovb_yeah_you_know_me/markdown/appendix_one_models_and_sims.md

 To parameterize our simulations, consider the following:

-- Our Oceanography latent variable has a mean of 0 and a SD of 1.
+- Our Oceanography latent variable has a mean of 0 and a standard deviation (SD) of 1.
 - Site temperature is twice the oceanography variable and transformed to have a mean of 15C.
 - Site recruitment is -2 multiplied by the oceanography variable and transformed to have a mean of 15 individuals per plot.
 - There is additional random variation between sites with a mean of 0 and SD of 1.